Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Computation for the spatial model

 \subsection{Estimating functionals of the intensity function}

 One of the purposes of fitting a Cox process to an observed point pattern is to estimate functionals of the intensity function.
-These functionals may include the intensity itself, the mean number of points at some subregion, etc. The estimation is perform by sampling such functionals to obtain MC estimates.
-The sampling step is performed based on the result in Lemma \ref{lem1}.
-Basically, it states that, in order to sample the Gaussian process at some arbitrary location from its posterior distribution, it is enough to sample from the GP prior conditional on the GP sample from the MCMC at locations $\{s_k\}_{k=1}^{K}$.
-The most efficient way to do this is by adding a sampling step to each iteration of the MCMC.
+These functionals may include the intensity itself, the mean number of points at some subregion, etc. The estimation is performed by sampling such functionals from their posterior distribution to obtain MC estimates.
+This means that, on each iteration of the MCMC, this functional is sampled by computing its value given the sampled value of $\beta$.
+Different functions may require unveiling the value of $\beta$ at different locations.